fafalone/MultiPathContextMenu/README.md

 - **NOTE:** VB6 port is v1.0 only, it's now behind the v1.1+ updates of the main tB version.

 **Changelog**
+- v1.3 (23 Jun 2025) - The original version froze if you pass a folder in the drive root, e.g.
+                     C:\folder.
+Numerous methods using documented features were unsuccessful in preventing this, so the standard method now resorts to minimal use of the undocumented ISearchFolderItemFactoryPriv interface.
+That's not present on Win10+, so we have a fallback for ISearchFolderItemFactoryPrivEx which contains the same method we're interested it.
+It doesn't use any scope factory or scope APIs, so should be compatible with all current Windows.
+                     The original method is included if you want to continue exploring solutions that don't rely on undocumented magic.
 - v1.2 (22 Jun 2025) - Demonstration of 2 similar more efficient methods of setting the search
                      scope, using undocumented interfaces and APIs, see SHUndoc.twin for details.
 These do not work on Windows 7, and on 8 only Undoc v1 works.
 For most apps, I recommend sticking to the original